VioletGiraffe/GoodGit/doc/conventions.md

     string), `qobject_cast` to the class.
 Cast to a class without a meta-object with `dynamic_cast`.
   - Without it `tr()` uses the base class's translation context: known and accepted.

-## Design

-- **A helper must not replace an idiom unless it removes something that matters.** A reader who knows the language or framework reads the idiom at a glance and has to open the helper.
-What justifies that: logic, a lifetime or ordering rule, a precondition the call sites would otherwise each get right.
-Fewer characters and one hidden name do not.
-  - Example: subscribers call `connect(&X::instance(), &X::signal, context, fn)`, not an `X::subscribe(context, fn)`.

 ## Naming

 - **Never "chrome" for UI framing**, in code, comments or docs.
 Name the element: window background, toolbars,